Richard Childress Racing: Car No. 2 history

 In 2005, Clint Bowyer took the wheel, in a program headed up by veteran crew chief Gil Martin, winning at Nashville Speedway and Memphis Motorsports Park to finish second in points.
 Bowyer was back in the No. 2 car in 2006 with crew chief Dan Deeringhoff, while Martin moved up to run the No. 07 Jack Daniels-sponsored Cup car for Bowyer's rookie season.
 Bowyer would finish 3rd in points with a win a Dover.
 2006 was the final year for longtime sponsor AC Delco (sister company GM Goodwrench also withdrew from the Cup Series after 2006); for 2007, BB&T signed on as the sponsor, with Bowyer running 21 races in the No. 2.
 Kenny Wallace drove for the team in a one-race deal at Gateway International Raceway, with a sponsorship from sandwich chain Jimmy John's.
-In 2008, Bowyer returned full-time, scoring 18 Top 10s in the first 21 races including a win at Bristol.
+In 2008, Bowyer returned full-time, scoring eighteen top-tens in the first 21 races including a win at Bristol.
+Bowyer would go on to win the 2008 Nationwide Series title.